govau/content-guide/_punctuation-grammar/quotation-marks.md

 "
 %}

-### Punctuating colloquial expressions
+### Punctuating unusual or colloquial expressions

 Use single quote marks to enclose and emphasise an unusual or colloquial expression.

 {% include guide_example.liquid
   title = "colloquial or unusual expression" content= "
-They refer to it as the ‘content focus model'.
+They refer to it as 'Create Once, Publish Enthusiastically'.
 "
 %}